grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

 <br/>

-##  Creating an environment file that defines node counts and flavors
+##  Think this can be removed Creating an environment file that defines node counts and flavors

 By default, director deploys an overcloud with 1 Controller node and 1 Compute node using the baremetal flavor.
 However, this is only suitable for a proof-of-concept deployment.
 You can override the default configuration by specifying different node counts and flavors.
 For a small-scale production environment, deploy at least 3 Controller nodes and 3 Compute nodes, and assign specific flavors to ensure that the nodes have the appropriate resource specifications.
 Complete the following steps to create an environment file named node-info.yaml that stores the node counts and flavor assignments.